-As multiple websites are hosted on the same server and use the same resources, performance, and speed could be impacted by other websites’ resource usage.
+Since many websites are hosted on the same server and use the same resources, performance, and speed could be impacted by other websites’ resource usage.

 What Are the Advantages of Using Shared Hosting?

-Since multiple websites share the same server resources, the cost of maintaining the server is spread across multiple users.
+Since numerous websites share the same server resources, the cost of maintaining the server is spread across multiple users.
 This results in lower costs for each user.
 This is ideal for individuals and small businesses with limited web hosting budgets.